PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-18 05:04:49
+Last updated: 2024-04-18 05:05:22
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun